Kunlun Mountains: Extent

-From the Pamirs of Tajikistan, the Kunlun Mountains run east through southern Xinjiang to Qinghai province.
-They stretch along the southern edge of what is now called the Tarim Basin, the infamous Taklamakan desert, and the Gobi Desert.
-A number of important rivers flow from the range including the Karakash River ('Black Jade River') and the Yurungkash River ('White Jade River'), which flow through the Khotan Oasis into the Taklamakan Desert.
+From the Pamirs of Tajikistan, the Kunlun Mountains run east through southern Xinjiang to Qinghai province, stretching along the southern edge of the Tarim Basin containing the Taklamakan Desert, and the Gobi Desert.
+A number of important rivers flow from the range including the Karakash River ('Black Jade River') and the Yurungkash River ('White Jade River'), which flow through the Khotan Oasis into the Taklamakan.
 To the south of the Kunlun is the sparsely populated Changtang region, which forms part of the Tibetan Plateau.